rlancaste/kstars-on-osx-craft/README.md

 When you are ready to submit your changes, you should do the following:

 1. Test everything you did in INDI throughly with KStars
-2. Go to the command line and do the following (where "My Commit Message" corresponds to an explanation of what you did:
+2. Go to the command line and do the following (where "My Commit Message" corresponds to an explanation of what you did):
 ```
 	cd ~/AstroRoot/indi-work/indi
 	git commit -am "My Commit Message"